freakbeast14/StudyBuddy/README.md

 # StudyBuddy AI

-Local-first study workspace that turns PDFs into lessons, flashcards, quizzes, and daily 10-minute review sessions.
+A study workspace that turns PDFs into lessons, flashcards, quizzes, and daily 10-minute review sessions.
 Everything stays grounded with page-level citations so students can trace every answer back to the source.

 ## Overview